 Contract Revenues.
-Revenues for the three months ended March 31, 2012 decreased approximately 36% as compared with the same period last year and was substantially related to the slowdown in lettings of Federal projects, particularly those projects involving dredging services.
-This resulted in gaps between project end dates and the remobilization of equipment to new projects.
+Revenues for the nine months ended September 30, 2012 decreased approximately 5.4% as compared with the comparable period last year, and was substantially related to the slowdown in lettings on Federal projects, particularly those projects involving dredging services, and to gaps between project end dates and the remobilization of equipment to new jobs, particularly in the first quarter of 2012.
+Contract revenue generated from public agencies represented 53% of total revenue in the nine month period, as compared with 82% in the nine month period last year.
+Revenue generated from private customers was 47% and 18% in the first nine months of 2012 and 2011, respectively.